The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 Fig D3: Post Development showing aquifer crushing and rupture

-The Warren Crescent development will require deep foundations (black) to reach the solid natural slope (green) of the Lye Valley at 1-3.5m below the artificial flat surface of Warren Meadow, requiring foundations to 4m+ for a level surface.
+The Warren Crescent development will require deep foundations (black) to reach the solid natural slope (green) of the Lye Valley at 1-3.5m below the artificial flat surface of Warren Meadow, requiring foundations to 4m+ for a level surface, this will sit directly ON and crush the underlying Beckley Sand Member, the aquifer on which the Fen depends for its groundwater.

 This will be effectively a giant underground 80m * 20m dam corresponding to the blue outline shown in diagram above (Fig F1 – Catchment Flows Through the Development Site) blocking ALL flows from the ENTIRE west catchment